St Moritz Graubunden, Switzerland Travel Guide

 Lower prices for accommodation, fewer crowds, tranquil atmosphere.
 Witness unique transitional scenery.
 Good opportunities for quiet hiking.

 Some facilities, including certain mountain lifts, hotels, and restaurants, may be closed.
 Weather can be unpredictable.
-Activity options might be limited.
+Activity options may be scarce.

 Ideal weather for outdoor activities.